Our People.

 Music Facilitator and Musical Director/Composer

-Jaydev Mistry is currently working with CAN on its Kámoši Juniors Performing Arts Group in Leigh as a Music Facilitator and Musical Director/Composer supporting children from diverse cultural backgrounds to develop their confidence through music, exploring the issues that matter to them such as climate change.
+Jaydev’s involvement in previous CAN projects include Kámoši Juniors Performing Arts Group in Leigh as a Music Facilitator and Musical Director/Composer supporting children from diverse cultural backgrounds to develop their confidence through music, exploring the issues that matter to them such as climate change.

 Other work for CAN includes its ambitious three-year Urban Music Theatre Project 2006 – 2008 of music, theatre, and dance that brought together young people to explore identity through urban styles.
 As an acclaimed Composer and Multi-Instrumentalist, Jaydev composed music for CAN Young Artist’s production of The Snow Dragons by the award-winning playwright Lizzie Nunnery which was performed at HOME and as part of the National Theatre’s Connections Festival in 2017.